 We should immediately applaud Sony for using the same grip for all these cameras.
 It drives me nuts when other manufacturers constantly release new grips for every new camera, with only the slightest changes between them.
 While reviewing this grip, I learned that Sony knows how to make a battery grip, unlike Canon and Nikon.

-Sony’s battery grips are designed to match the cameras they are made for perfectly.
-This means that the ergonomic improvements initially implemented in the a9 II and the a7R IV, then subsequently carried forward to the Sony a7S III and Sony a1 and Sony a7 IV, are also brought forward on the VG-C4EM battery grip.
+Sony’s battery grips are designed to perfectly match the cameras they are made for.
+This means that the ergonomic improvements initially implemented in the a9 II and the a7R IV, then subsequently carried forward to the Sony a7S III and Sony a1 and Sony a7 IV, are also brought forward to the VG-C4EM battery grip.

 This means the handgrip is much larger, the AF-ON button is also much larger, and the AF point controller is a little larger, with a more textured surface.
 All excellent things.

 As someone who has used chiefly Canon battery grips in the past, I was delighted to find that the relative button placements on the VG-C4EM grip are identical to the button placements on the camera.
 In other words, things like the distance between the AF-ON button and the AEL button are identical on the camera and the grip.
 The vertical and horizontal offset of the AF-ON button is also identical so that the button always falls underneath your thumb in the same way as it does on the camera.